 The calculation of your pension depends on which benefit structure(s) you have been a member of, for how long, and your pensionable earnings.
 For Final Salary benefit structures, benefits are based on your Final Pensionable Earnings at your date of retirement.
+For CARE benefit structures, you will have built up pension amounts based on your pensionable earnings each year.

 Please see the enclosed Benefit Structure Insert(s) applicable to your membership for further details.